|

 compiled HTML Help.
 This Web site, and the book it draws from, explore

+this new format in detail.
 The “HTML” components of HTML Help can be dynamic and interactive, presenting

 a style as strong as the content.
 Web technologies enhance the system